A.I. Pledge

 For writers and creatives alike, the rise of A.I. technologies is troubling.
 When generated images, music, and prose are attainable at the click of a button, they flood the system and threaten the endeavours which make us human to begin with.

 Yes, they're fun.
 Yes, the images look cool and the music sounds great (well…I'm sure it will, soon enough).
-And I have no problem using some of them as the tools they're supposed to be; alongside art.
-I actually design my own book covers but use A.I. to add final detail, for example.
-I also use it in marketing materials.
+I also have no problem using them as the tools they're supposed to be; alongside art.
+As a source of inspiration, or to visualise something which would otherwise be impossible.

-But at some point that line has to be drawn, otherwise, why should we even begin down that long, difficult road of learning a craft at all?
+Even so, at some point a line has to be drawn, otherwise why should we even begin down that long, difficult road of learning a craft at all?

-For these reasons, I do not believe that someone who uses Midjourney to generate images is an 'artist', any more than I believe someone who uses Sudowrite or ChatGPT to create prose is a 'writer'.
+For these reasons, I do not believe that someone who uses Sudowrite or ChatGPT to create prose is a writer, any more than I believe someone who uses Midjourney to generate images is an artist.

-These tools are shortcuts.
-They bypass the hard work, the learning, the trial and error, the failures, the growth, and the human experience that goes into creating art.
-They produce a veneer of creativity without any of the substance.
+Using these tools as endpoints – as shortcuts to bypass the hard work, the learning, the trial and error, the failures, the growth, and the human experience that goes into creating art – is pointless.
+It produces a veneer of creativity without any of the substance.
+It creates a product with no soul.

 I want readers to know that when they pick up one of my books or read a short story, they're getting 100% human-made content.
-A product of human imagination and a heck of a lot of hard work.
+A product of a human heart and mind, plus a heck of a lot of hard work.

-It takes me around two years (admittedly, sometimes longer…) to write a novel.
-During that time, I'm hunting for perfection.
-I'm crafting characters I want readers to connect with and care about.
-I'm building worlds which, hopefully, become vehicles for excitement, intrigue, and inspiration.
-I'm planning plots to deliver a satisfaction and perhaps encourage others to do so, as well.
-I'm editing and tweaking sentences for polish, for the best 'punch', and to make the whole story enjoyable.
+It takes me around two years (admittedly, sometimes longer…) to write a novel, and during that time I'm hunting for perfection.
+I'm crafting complex characters I want readers to resonate with and care about.
+I'm building worlds which (hopefully) become vehicles for excitement, intrigue, and inspiration, and plots which satisfy and delight.
+I'm editing and tweaking for polish and 'punch' and to make the whole thing the best it can be.

-The decision for me was easy, but it goes against the current grain.
-I've already had people give me incredulous stares — even flak — for it, saying that A.I. is "the future" and that I'm "missing out".
+For me, this decision was easy.
+But I've had some flak for it.
+Some have said that A.I. is "the future" and that I'm "missing out".
 That other writers are going to pump out ten books a year and I'll be lost, working away as a mire of content rises up and buries me.

 I don't care.